 - 1/4 teaspoons (1.5 grams) of salt

 Mix all ingredients in a bowl.
-Place kale pieces on a parchment-lined baking sheet and bake at 350°F (175°C) for 10–15 minutes.
+Place kale pieces on a parchment-lined baking sheet and bake at 350°F (175°C) for 10–15 minutes, until crispy and starting to slightly brown.
 Watch them closely, as they can easily burn.

 Healthy snacks don’t need to be complicated.
 Just a single piece of fruit can be incredibly satisfying.